FellippeHeitor/tcpip-experiments/README.md

 # Contents

-All of the samples below require you to "unblock" them at the first run, as Windows requests your permission for them to open a port for local communication.
+All of the samples below require you to "unblock" them at the first run if you are on Windows, as the OS requests your permission for them to open a port for local communication.

 ## simple-host-client